 If the region is intent on preserving rail lines, similar coalitions can also help to address rail needs and overcome financial obstacles.
-Local governments rail services in Michigan and establishes state policy involving freight and passenger rail transportation, including commuter rail operations.
-The State Rail Plan identifies current and future needs of the system, considers and defines public policies that will encourage and enable ongoing investments to the system to support future needs, and identifies priorities and strategies to enhance or preserve rail service that benefits the public.
-This Plan meets the state rail planning requirements included in the federal Passenger Rail Investment and Improvement Act of 2008 and will help to assure that Michigan is positioned to obtain federal funding for rail rojects.
+Local governments and businesses have worked that benefits the public.
+This Plan meets the state rail planning requirements included in the federal Passenger Rail Investment and Improvement Act of 2008 and will help to assure that Michigan is positioned to obtain federal funding for rail projects.
 The plan will serve as the basis for future federal and state rail investments in Michigan.
 MDOT has also contracted for a Northern Michigan Freight Rail study, which is expected to be complete in the fall of 2014.